 If your Elephant ear plant is potted you will follow these directions

-If you follow these tips, your elephant ear plants will thrive indoors during the winter and be ready to plant outdoors in the spring.
+If you follow these tips, your elephant ears will survive indoors during the winter and be ready to plant outdoors in the spring.

 Happy Gardening!